 economy.
 But for Emine, this is not enough as she also wants to teach others about the added value of producing a world-class Extra Virgin Olive Oil (EVOO).
 As she eloquently states, “we want to bring education to this community and around the world on the wings of the dove that is carrying an olive branch.”

-In addition to the support that Emine's offering to the local community, she is also a passionate advocate of female entrepreneurship.
-She has helped many local women through her olive oil project by giving them the opportunity to work the fields and contribute to the production of Oro di Milas.
+In addition to the support that Emine is offering to the local community, she is also a passionate advocate of female entrepreneurship.
+She has helped many local women through her olive oil project by giving them the opportunity to work in the fields and in the olive oil mill and contribute to the production of Oro di Milas.
 She has also promoted many activities for local female entrepreneurs.

 The history and culture of the Milas region are intricately interwoven with Oro Di Milas EVOO.
 Great inspiration in this effort was, more specifically, the symbols encountered on the famous Turkish carpets (kilims) of Milas.